 Prosper does not offer separate small-business loans, but do have unsecured personal loans that can be taken out and used for the purpose of your small business.
 This is one way to borrow small amounts of money, especially if your business is starting out and cannot yet qualify for more traditional loans.

-Qualifications: You will need a good credit rating as, ultimately, it is a personal loan taken out for business purposes.
+However, to secure a Prosper loan, you will need a good credit rating, since it’s essentially a personal loan taken out for business purposes.

-Qualifications: To qualify, your business needs to make $75,000 annually and be more than 2 years old.
+LendingClub provides small-business loans to a host of applicants.
+To qualify, your business must make $75,000 annually and be more than 2 years old.
 Origination fees of 1% to 6% are charged for all loans.

 Smart Biz is a small-business loan guaranteed by the federal Small Business Administration.
 These are online loan options available to finance a multitude of small-business requirements, including real estate financing.

-Qualifications: You will need to provide a range of documents when applying.
+Fundbox offers invoice financing based on your outstanding credits from customers.
+There’s no minimum credit score needed to qualify.
+You will, however, need to provide a range of documents.
 The most important of these is the invoice proving outstanding customer credit.
 Additionally, you will need to show six months of activity in an online accounting package.